openopt/copt/doc/index.rst

 ----------

    * Modular, general-purpose optimization library.
-   * API similar to that of scipy.optimize.
+   * API that follows whenever possible that of scipy.optimize.
    * State of the art performance, with emphasis on large-scale optimization.
    * Few dependencies, pure Python library for easy deployment.